 d.
 “What made you say that your husband is alive?

-The correct answer is option A. Since the client has signs of dementia, she should be reoriented to reality and be focused on there here and now.
-Option B is not a helpful approach because of the short term memory of the client.
+The correct answer is option A. Since the client has signs of dementia, she should be reoriented to reality and focused on here and now.
+Option B is not a helpful approach because of the short-term memory of the client.
 Option C indicates a pompous response.
-Option D is a cognitive limitation of the client makes the client incapable of giving an explanation.
+Option D is a cognitive limitation of the client that makes the client incapable of explaining.

 3. Responses that involve active listening